-Socitm launches its detailed report into local government’s response to the Covid-19 pandemic.
+Socitm today launches its detailed findings into local government’s response to the Covid-19 crisis.

-The report presents findings from more than 2,500 questionnaires that were filled in worldwide as part of the organisation’s research into how local authorities responded during lockdown and the opportunities arising as we emerge from the pandemic.
+More than 2,500 questionnaires were filled in as part of the organisation’s research into how UK authorities reacted during lockdown and what opportunities there are coming out of it.

-Jointly produced by Socitm and Socitm Advisory, the report reveals the swift and decisive action taken by councils throughout the pandemic, adapting ways of working to maintain delivery of vital services and protecting the vulnerable.
+The report, jointly produced with the Socitm’s consultancy arm Soctim Advisory, shows swift and decisive action taken by councils, adapting ways of working to maintain delivery of vital services, and protecting the vulnerable throughout lockdown.

-The survey also reveals opportunities presented by new ways of working and improvements to the efficiency of services that need to be secured to avoid falling back to old ways.
+There is also clear evidence from the pandemic’s impact, that new ways of working and the efficiency of services need to be secured to avoid falling back to old ways.

 Socitm regional director Dave Sanderson said:

-“Councils around the world have acted quickly in the most challenging of circumstances.
-In doing so, they have protected the vulnerable, continued to support communities and paved the way for new ways of working that benefit both citizens and council staff”.
+“It is clear from the report that councils across the UK acted quickly in the most challenging of circumstances to establish new ways of working.
+By doing so they protected the vulnerable, continued to support communities and paved the way for new ways of working to the benefit of citizens and council staff”.

 Headlines from the report include:

-- More than 40% of staff felt they were more efficient and productive because of flexible working.
+- More than 40% of staff felt they were more efficient and productive as a result of flexible working.